TheNuclearNexus/mal-sports/content/posts/2025-02-18-Dukes-Down-Radford-With-a-Five-Run-Eighth-Inning-in-Home-Opener-7-3.md

 location: Harrisonburg, Va.
 ---

-JMU secured its first win of the season, now sitting at 1-3 (0-0 SBC) while RU 1-3 (0-0 Big South).
+JMU secured its first win of the season, now sitting at 1-3 (0-0 SBC) while RU moves to 1-3 (0-0 Big South).
 The Dukes grab the win in the first of their eight game homestand for the fourth straight home opening win.

 The Dukes’ win was led by freshman ***Reece Moody*** going 3-for-4 with his first collegiate hit being a triple in the fifth inning.
 Along with the triple, *Moody* had two runs scored, and two RBI’s.
 Graduate Student ***Corey Dowdell*** put James Madison ahead with a two-run home run off the centerfield lightpost to start off the rally in the fifth inning,